wzly-wrks/BirthdayBagExporter/README.md

    - Update van numbers as needed
    - Add new routes using the form at the bottom of each tab
    - Click "Save Changes" when done

+## Releases

+For Windows users, a pre-built executable will be available in the Releases section.
+Mac and Linux users should run the application manually using the install_and_run_birthday_bag.sh script.
+Refer to the Installation section for details.

 ## Requirements